qjoly/warp-s3-kube/README.md

       - ./output:/app/out
 ```

-You can use example files given in this repo:
+You can use example file given in this repo `docker-compose.yaml.example`

-* docker-compose.yaml.with-tls
-* docker-compose.yaml.without-tls

 Build the image locally